mircealungu/mircea/thoughtstream.md

+**Aug 2**

+China learned from the west to use markets.
+The west will have to learn from China to give more power to the governments.

 **Aug 1**

 Most scholars agree that Mark was the first of the gospels to be composed and that the authors of Matthew and Luke used it plus a second document called the Q source when composing their own gospels.
 Although it is debated, [marcan priority](https://en.wikipedia.org/wiki/Marcan_priority) seems to be most plausible.